 Next to Le Quattro Fontane, there is also the church San Carlo delle Quattro Fontane.

 We continued walking until we were near Termini.
 We stopped to have a well-deserved glass of red wine at Gran Caffè del Passeggero, before visiting Palazzo Massimo alle Terme.

 As we really enjoyed our visit to Palazzo Altemps and we still had a valid ticket for the National Roman Museums, we went to Palazzo Massimo alle Terme.
-Its four levels offer a good insight on Roman art.
-The basement houses a collection of jewels, grave ornaments and Roman coins.
-On the ground floor and at the first floor you will find Roman and Greek statues and sculptures.
-Last, but not least, on the second floor you will discover the best preserved Roman frescoes in the world.
+Its four levels offer a good insight into Roman art.
+The basement houses a collection of jewels, grave ornaments, and Roman coins.
+On the ground floor and on the first floor you will find Roman and Greek statues and sculptures.
+Last, but not least, on the second floor you will discover the best-preserved Roman frescoes in the world.

 In the evening, we were back in Piazza Venezia, in search of a cozy place to have a good dinner.
 Wandering around, we stumbled upon Il Buco.
 It was a family-owned place, with a very small terrace.

 While waiting for our food, we heard the people from the table next to us telling their friends they found this place when they first arrived in Rome, and they liked it so much that they returned there every evening.
 Once we tasted the pasta, we understood why.
 It was delicious!